seoyong/goact/goact-api/3_1-UserResources.md

 ### Request

-The data to update is sent in request body in JSON format, as in the GET request.
-Id, created, and updated fields are ignored, if present.
+The data to update is sent in request body in JSON format, as in the GET request. id, username, created, and updated fields are ignored, if present.

 Fields can be removed (cleared) by setting a field value to null in the request.